 After WWII, there was more than two decades that was generally regarded as a golden era of prosperity.
 The population exploded after the war as hundreds of thousands of immigrants were encouraged to make Australia home.

 Australia is a relatively safe country.
 Handgun ownership is very rare in Australia and all firearms are licensed and tightly controlled.
 There has not been a mass shooting in Australia since 1996 (after which Australians voted to eliminate almost all firearms).
-The cities are patrolled by police and well lit at night.
+The cities are patrolled by police and are well lit at night.
 Many foreign visitors to Australia often comment on the overwhelming feeling of safety they feel when traveling in Australia.

 Throughout the country, 000 is the number to phone for all police, medical, fire, and other emergencies.
 911 will not work in Australia.